 If not, for example, if you have "Product code" instead of "SKU" you will need to map it manually so it can make the connection between your feed and our platform.

 Important: It’s mandatory to have a valid column with the SKU in the spreadsheet because that is how it will help to sync your catalog ig have any changes.
-If it’s not valid an error will appear.
+If it’s not valid, an error will appear.

-After you make sure, that the feed columns are properly mapped, click on Save Changes.
+After you make sure that the feed columns are properly mapped, click on Save Changes.

-Step 2.
-Create the catalog
+5. Create the catalog

-Step 3.
-Set the layout
+6. Set the layout

-Decide the structure of your catalog, organize placeholders for product elements such as images, titles, and descriptions or you can add a button as well, here you are flexible.
+Decide the structure of your catalog, organize placeholders for product elements such as images, titles, and descriptions, or you can add a button as well; here, you are flexible.

 These placeholders will later connect to your product feed for seamless updates.

-Step 4.
-Map the elements
+7. Map the grouped elements

-After you are done, click on Save Changes.
+Once done, click Save Changes.

 Then go to Automation, from the Side navigation, and drag and drop the products from your product feed into the layout you made.

 Tip: To make the process faster, duplicate the element by using Ctrl+D on Windows or Cmd+D on Mac.
-A duplicated section will already be connected to the feed and then just drag and drop it.
+A duplicated section will already be connected to the feed, and then just drag and drop it.

 Next steps